- Dreamweaver workflow overview

 The Document toolbar contains buttons that let you toggle between different views of your document quickly.
 The toolbar also contains some common commands and options related to viewing the document and transferring it between the local and remote sites.

-Show Code and Design Views
+Show Live and Code Views

 Displays an interactive, browser-based view of the document.
 You can also edit HTML elements in Live View.
 The drop-down list adjacent to the Live options lets you switch between Live and Design views.
 This drop-down list is not available in fluid grid documents.

 Preview/Debug in Browser

 Allows you to preview or debug your document in a browser.
 Select a browser from the pop-up menu.

 The Standard toolbar contains buttons for common operations from the File and Edit menus: New, Open, Browse in Bridge, Save, Save All, Print Code, Cut, Copy, Paste, Undo, and Redo.
 Use these buttons just as you would use the equivalent menu commands.